Escherichia coli

 MICROBIOLOGY

-- Motile, flagellated, non-spore forming.
+- Motile, flagellated, non-spore-forming.

 - Stool cx: only if severe diarrhea (may need reference lab to ID) or suspect O157:H7 (cx all bloody diarrhea) use sorbitol-MacConkey agar or perform Shiga toxin EIA.

-- ~ 90% strains ferment lactose (i.e., lactose-fermenter, D-glucose fermentation produces mixed acids that trigger an indicator such as methyl red)
+- ~ 90% of strains ferment lactose (i.e., lactose-fermenter, D-glucose fermentation produces mixed acids that trigger an indicator such as methyl red)

 - Indole testing in all E. coli ~ 99% (+).